 Best Restaurant Websites Award for…Predicting User Behavior

 Risotteria Melotti in New York City changes its homepage design often.
-Mostly to reflect the current mood of why the consumer might be searching.
+Mostly to reflect the current mood or vibe of why the consumer might be searching.
 You guessed it right with its current homepage.

 Additionally, they understand the changing consumer behavior and the way they do business.
 Which has been aptly showcased on all their website pages.
 After all, there is now more than just one way of going to a restaurant.